Yum Mama

 1. 01

-Build the dressing base in a large mixing bowl.
+Build the dressing directly in your large serving bowl.

-Whisk the lime juice, fish sauce, and sugar until the sugar is completely dissolved, then stir in the minced chilies and the dry seasoning powder from exactly one of the noodle packets.
+Whisk together the lime juice, fish sauce, and sugar until completely dissolved, then stir in the minced chilies and the dry seasoning packet from one of the Mama noodle packs.

 2. 02

-In a medium pot of boiling water, cook the ground pork for about two minutes, breaking it up with a slotted spoon.
-Scoop it out, shake off all excess water, and drop it straight into the dressing.
+Drop in the pork and break it up with a slotted spoon until cooked through, then scoop it out, shake off the water, and drop it straight into your dressing bowl.

 3. 03

-Drop the sliced hot dogs and shrimp into the same boiling water for about thirty seconds just to heat through, then rigorously drain them and add them to the bowl.
+In the same boiling water, add the sliced hot dogs for about thirty seconds just to heat through, then scoop them out, drain well, and add them to the bowl.

 4. 04